thomaskellough/thomaskellough.github.io/Content/posts/02-biometrics-uikit-part-03.md

 ---
 date: 2020-07-30 22:12
 description: The final part of adding biometric authentication to your app.
 In this section you will learn to add a login button to call for authentication whenever you want.
-tags: FaceID, TouchID, Obj-c, Closures
+tags: FaceID, TouchID, Obj-c, Closures, UIKit
 featuredDescription: Add Face ID and Touch ID with just four lines of code!
 ---
 # Use Face ID and Touch ID to lock your app from prying eyes - Part 3